This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regular Cleaning Schedule

-You keep your sewing machine clean with a regular cleaning schedule.
+Keeping your machine clean requires a specialized cleaning tool.

 Proper Storage Practices

-Proper storage practices help maintain your sewing machine.
+Proper storage practices prevent lost parts and protect your sewing machine components.

 Preventing Corrosion and Wear